6 Reasons Why Your Dog Loves to Sunbathe + 3 Cute Tips

 Did you know that sunlight in the morning helps wake up the metabolic process in your dog, but the late sun helps wind things down?

-While blue light, which is at its strongest in the morning, wakes up a dog’s metabolic system, the red light from the evening sun triggers an increase in melatonin and prepares your dog for the night cycle of their circadian rhythm.
+The red light from the evening sun triggers an increase in melatonin and prepares your dog for the night cycle of their circadian rhythm.

 Unfortunately, this phase for your dog to wind down is often interrupted by artificial lights with their higher levels of blue light.